dpc10ster/RJafroc/inst/cranSubmission/cran-comments-2.1.3.md

 * macOS Ventura 13.4.1 (c)
 * Apple M2 Pro

-`R CMD check` ran with no errors, warnings or notes
+`R CMD check` in RStudio ran with no errors, warnings or notes `devtools::check()` ran with no errors, warnings or notes

 ## GitHub Actions
 * windows-latest (release): OK